 How the Puppy project is run

 I am writing this page so that anyone who gets involved with the project will know exactly where they stand and won't have expectations that exceed what is delivered.
-A few years ago, this project was just me, so it didn't matter.
-As time has gone on, particularly in the second half of 2006 and into 2007, a great many people have come onboard, in a range of capacities -- some are contributing to the development, some are testing, some helping with web pages, others helping out in the forum.
+Originally, this project was just me, so it didn't matter.
+As time has gone on, a great many people have come onboard, in a range of capacities -- some are contributing to the development, some are testing, some helping with web pages, others helping out in the forum.
 Therefore, it has become important for me to clarify various aspects of how the project is managed and how it will be managed in the future.

 Some of what you will read below is quite frank, and somewhat out of character for me to express it.
 Normally I'm just busy with the project, and sometimes I'm taken by surprise when a conflict or misunderstanding arises.
 I hope that statements here will minimise any future issues, and allow us all to just enjoy using and developing Puppy.

 Project structurePuppy has never been run as a "proper" project, it has always been ad-hoc.

 There is however a CVS/SVN server based on Fossil, that hosts the Woof build system.
 I use that CVS exclusively (that is, myself only), so any patches etc. have to be given to me for examination first.
 The Fossil Woof repository is here:

 There is no formal "bug reporter".
 This lack has been criticized many times, however the mechanism of resolving bugs on the forum and posting fixes to me, or reporting issues that cannot be resolved, has worked fairly well.
 Usually such reports are made to my blog: http://bkhome.org/blog2/

 Regarding the current bug-reporting mechanism, it suits my casual and laid-back style of developing Puppy, and is not likely to change.